 Global Health Scholarships

-The Global Health program is able to offer several scholarships, designed to offset the costs of conducting international global health projects or research as a part of various School of Public Health degree programs.
+The Global Health Program is able to offer several scholarships, designed to support graduate students in the School of Public Health in their internationally engaged work, whether virtual or in-person, or research as a part of various School of Public Health degree programs.
 Examples include MPH applied practice experiences and MS thesis research.
 Students are encouraged to review all scholarships thoroughly before applying, as each scholarship has separate eligibility criteria and requirements.

 Steps to Apply for Global Health Scholarships Heading link

 - Review available scholarships below to determine for which you may be a good fit.
 The descriptions below also include post-acceptance requirements.

 - Complete the SPH – Global Health Scholarships application.
 Components include:

 - A personal statement (which should be written for whichever scholarship(s) the student feels they are best suited).

 - A budget estimating total travel expenses, if applicable.
 Please include any other sources of financial support that would be used to help offset the total cost of the experience.

 - A letter from the Host Organization outlining the parameters and expectations for the experience.

 - A letter from the applicant’s UIC supervisor (i.e. applied practice experience advisor) for the experience vouching for the applicant’s capacity for taking full advantage of this experience and stating her/his willingness to serve as a contact at UIC for the student throughout their experience.

 - A copy of the applicant’s unofficial UIC academic transcript (available from www.my.uic.edu).
 An official transcript is not necessary.